Ahmed-M-Fayad/Exploratory-Data-Analysis-on-Employee-Attrition/README.md

   - raw_data.csv: The original dataset with no modifications.
   - cleaned_data.csv: The cleaned version of the dataset, ready for analysis or further modeling.
 - **EDA Report/**
-  - EDA report in both format docx and pdf
+  - EDA report in pdf format

 ---